campbeljc/clinical-trials_webscraper/README.md

 * bs4
 * urllib
 * os
-* [Chrome Driver](https://chromedriver.chromium.org/) (Chrome Driver should be located in the same folder the script is running from)
+* [Chrome Driver](https://chromedriver.chromium.org/) (Should be located in the same folder the script is running from)

 To call the function simply type the following: